If you’re looking for a fast-paced career with potential for high earnings, a financial analyst job is an obvious choice.

 Tailoring your CV to the role you’re applying for is key to success, so make sure to read through the job description and requirements and tailor your skills accordingly.
 However, commonly desired financial analyst skills include:

-- Performance Analysis - Recording and analyzing current and past financial data and performance with the company's goals and targets in mind, before making informed recommendations for improvement.
+- Performance Analysis – Recording and analysing current and past financial data and performance with the company’s goals and targets in mind, before making informed recommendations for improvement.

 - Reporting – Creating financial reports, charts, tables and projects based on the analysis.